Department of Computer Science and Technology

 Michael Dodson US Navy

-Paul Leyland Tacande Observatory, Palma, Canary Islands
+Paul Leyland Tacande Observatory, La Palma, Canary Islands

 David Modic Faculty of Computer and Information Science, University of Ljubljana, Slovenia